MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/network-atc.md

 :::image type="content" source="media/network-atc/adapterbinderror.png" alt-text="Adapter Binding Error Screenshot"  lightbox="media/network-atc/adapterbinderror.png":::

-- An adapter is actually bound to an existing vSwitch that conflicts with the new vSwitch that is being deployed by Network ATC.
+Scenario 1: An adapter is actually bound to an existing vSwitch that conflicts with the new vSwitch that is being deployed by Network ATC.

 **Solution:** Remove the conflicting vSwitch, then Set-NetIntentRetryState

-- An adapter is bound to the component, but not necessarily a vSwitch.
+Scenario 2: An adapter is bound to the component, but not necessarily a vSwitch.

 **Solution:** Disable the vms_pp component (unbind the adapter from the vSwitch) then Set-NetIntentRetryState.